Alridge-2403164/Alridge-2403164.github.io/_projects/LIMOrobotNavMap/index.md

 ---
 # Simulated Testing Environment (Arena)
 ## Design Constraints
-**Area/Sizing**: To utilize a plot of dimensions 1300 mm x 1500 mm.
+**Area/Sizing**: To an allocated plot of dimensions 1300 mm x 1500 mm.

 **Budget**: Within a spending of $600.